 Corporate culture has changed a lot when it comes to employee retention and perks.
 Gone are the days of Christmas bonuses and gold watches.
 Now, the competitive climate of workplace recruitment is rethinking the way businesses handle corporate perks.

 There are 20 corporate perks that are essential for 2020.
-Creating a strategy that includes most of, if not all, of these options gives you a head start on the competition.
+Creating a strategy for corporate recognition that includes most of, if not all, of these options gives you a head start on the competition.
 Check out these must have perks before you delve into the talent pool of applicants again.

 Health and Medical Perks

 One of the biggest concerns employees face is the health of both themselves and their families.
 When those needs are not met, it can be a major distraction that takes away from their productivity.
 That’s why now is the time to set up perks that take that burden off their shoulders.

 A sick employee usually performs under your expectations, yet they almost always seem to show up.
 A good reason for this is fear that they may be punished for taking care of their health first.
 What companies that refuse these days fail to understand is the effects on both business and morale may be greatly improved with a policy of sick days.
 More than just sick employees, not having a virus or possible contagion get loose in the office space also saves time, as well as money for everyone involved.

 In somewhat of the same vein as sick days, unlimited PTO offers a broader approach to company care.
 The expectations of limiting time off has long been a thorn in the side of officials, but it pays to learn more and achieve a better plan towards the issue.
 In many cases, the best way to use it is in conjunction with goals or conditions met.
 For example, if an employee completes a major project and receives client approval, they could reasonably ask for a week off to recharge their batteries—at the very least an extra day of the weekend.
 Unlimited employee has been shown to strengthen employee loyalty.

 3.Free Medical Clinics